Dave McCormick: Free trade

 McCormick has highlighted the benefits of free trade, stating in 2008 that "the key to remaining competitive in today's changing world is embracing openness to trade and to investment and to people".
 In more recent times, he has supported President Trump's America First policy, indicating a shift.
 In the past, he has seemed to argue that the benefits of free trade outweighed the downside of displacing American workers and suggested retraining those whose jobs have become obsolete.
 He also opposed U.S. exports which gave advantages to China's military.
 In 2009, McCormick and Karan Bhatia co-wrote an opinion piece for Wall Street Journal Asia supporting the Trans-Pacific Partnership.

 Foreign policy

 McCormick has championed the role of a strong United States on the world stage and has advocated for the idea that the United States can focus on addressing domestic issues while also leading efforts to promote human rights.
 In 2016 he said, "If we are to promote equality and pluralism around the world, we must walk towards, rather than away from, our unique success in advancing these values at home while still embracing the idea that America is, and always will be, a work in progress".

+McCormick endorsed a plan to restore military funding to Cold War levels, which would increase defense spending by $55 billion with a long-run increase from 3% to 5% of GDP.

+McCormick supported Trump's decision to start the 2026 Iran war.
+He said, "it's very clear that Iran poses a unique threat to America and to America's allies" and that the Trump administration had clear military objectives in the war.
+On multiple occasions, McCormick voted against Senate resolutions that would have required Trump to get congressional approval for military actions in Iran.